johnbeve/PHI-696/Project 4/JCheung-P4-README.md

 Part 4: Query for sequence property path pattern (growth) on the saved US national data RDF file

-# LOAD the new graph with the inserted annual chicken wing sales data from 2002, 2012, and 2022
+# LOAD the new graph 1
 LOAD <file:///path/to/file.rdf1>
 INTO GRAPH <http://example.com/newgraph1>